hyperledger-archives/indy-sdk/README.md

     * Fork - duplicates only the main thread.
 So, child threads will not be duplicated.
       If any out-of-process requirements are possible, the caller must fork first **before any calls to Libindy** (otherwise the command from a child thread will hang).
 Fork is only available on Unix.
     * Popen - spawns a new OS level process which will create its own child threads.
-Popen is cross-platform..
+Popen is cross-platform.